papiodesu/leptos_book/src/view/01_basic_component.md

 Passing a function into the view tells the framework: “Hey, this is something that might change.”

-When we click the button and call "set_count」, the 「count" signal is updated.
-This "move || count.get() * 2」 closure, whose value depends on the value of 「count", reruns, and the framework makes a targeted update to that specific text node, touching nothing else in your application.
+When we click the button and call "set_count", the "count" signal is updated.
+This "move || count.get() * 2" closure, whose value depends on the value of "count", reruns, and the framework makes a targeted update to that specific text node, touching nothing else in your application.
 This is what allows for extremely efficient updates to the DOM.